 Blocking the opponent’s service is not permitted.

 Attacking the opponent’s service while the ball is completely above the height of the net is not permitted.
 The contact, however, is only declared a fault if it completely crosses the vertical plane of the net or is legally contacted by an opponent.

 At the moment of service, the server may not step on or across the endline.
-A reasonable allowance may be given, at the official’s discretion, on courts with tight spaces.
+A reasonable allowance may be given, at the Referee’s discretion, on courts with tight spaces.